GU-CLASP/language-and-perception/meetings.md

 Please add here any papers (with links) you would like to suggest for the reading group.

+  * \+ Mittelman, R., Sun, M., Kuipers, B., & Savarese, S. (2014).
+A Bayesian generative model for learning semantic hierarchies.
+Frontiers in Psychology, 5. https://doi.org/10.3389/fpsyg.2014.00417 (from Bill)

+  * \+ Emerson, G. (2020).
+What are the Goals of Distributional Semantics?
+Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics, 7436–7453. https://doi.org/10.18653/v1/2020.acl-main.663 (from Bill)

+  * \+ Nguyen, D., Rosseel, L., & Grieve, J. (2021).
+On learning and representing social meaning in NLP: A sociolinguistic perspective.
+Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, 603–612. https://www.aclweb.org/anthology/2021.naacl-main.50 (from Bill)

   * \+ Superbizarre Is Not Superb: Derivational Morphology Improves BERT's Interpretation of Complex Words.
 Valentin Hofmann, Janet B. Pierrehumbert, Hinrich Schütze [paper](https://arxiv.org/abs/2101.00403) (from Adam)

   * \+ Semantic Representation for Dialogue Modeling.
 Xuefeng Bai, Yulong Chen, Linfeng Song, Yue Zhang. [paper](https://arxiv.org/pdf/2105.10188.pdf) (from Adam)